riceissa/issarice.com/drafts/spaced-repetition.md

 archimedean?). and i don't even have anything about this in anki, so if i don't take action from randomly remembering this topic, i won't be nagged about it.

+# catching mistakes later on

+i sometimes catch mistakes in anki cards only after a while e.g. today i found that that in tao's definition of well-ordered set, he calls it min(Y), even though the minimal element should depend on the subset of Y, so should be called min(Z) or something (not all subsets of N have 0 as the minimal element, even though min(N) = 0).